orangejuice/blog/data/activity/book-汉帝国的建立与刘邦集团-2023/record.en.md

 date: 2023-10-16 17:44:40+08:00
 douban:
   rating: 8.7
-  subtitle: Li Kaiyuan / 2023 / Life, Reading, New Knowledge Joint Publishing
+  subtitle: Li Kaiyuan / 2023 / Sanlian Bookstore
 ---

-Via tw xone recommends a book by Li Kaiyuan, 'The Establishment of the Han Empire and the Liu Bang Group'.
-Read it many years ago, two points were striking back then: 1) Japan's research into Chinese history is truly meticulous.
-2) The phasing out of military merit beneficiaries, while not completely attainable in the Han Dynasty, is nevertheless orderly and quite effective.
+Via Twitter xone recommendation of Li Kaiyuan's "The Establishment of the Han Empire and the Liu Bang Group."
+Read many years ago, it was shocking at the time:
+1) Japan's research into Chinese history is extremely meticulous.
+2) The fading of the military merit class, although the Han dynasty could not be completely thorough, was still methodical and quite effective.